bhabesh2/mileston-repo/projects 3/to-do-app/README.md

 ## Features

-- Add a Task: Users can enter their tasks and add them to the TaskTracker app.
+- Add a Task: Users can enter their tasks and add them to the todo App app.
 The app validates that each task contains 50 words or fewer before adding it to the list.

 - Update Task Status: Users can easily update the status of a task between "Pending" and "Completed."
 This feature helps users keep track of their progress and accomplishments.